emako/LiteObservableRegions/README.md

 # LiteObservableRegions

 A lightweight, Prism-like region and navigation library for WPF.
-Define regions in XAML, navigate by URI, and resolve views from Microsoft.Extensions.DependencyInjection or from named host children.
+Define regions in XAML, navigate by URI, and resolve views from `Microsoft.Extensions.DependencyInjection` or from named host children.

----

 ## Features